 Marie E. Heffernan, PhD, serves as the associate director of the surveys of child health in Chicago.
 She is responsible for coordinating survey research and dissemination of research findings.
 Marie comes to the Voices of Child Health in Chicago with 9 years of experience in survey research.
 She has previously worked in research compliance at Northwestern University and on an interdisciplinary social sciences research initiative at the University of Illinois at Urbana-Champaign.
 She also serves on the Metrics Working Group for West Side United, a collaboration among healthcare, non-profit, and government partners to address health inequity on Chicago’s West Side.
 Marie received her doctorate in social psychology from the University of Illinois at Urbana-Champaign with a focus on survey methods, human development, and relationship science.

-Project Coordinator, Smith Child Health Research, Outreach, and Advocacy Center, Stanley Manne Children's Research Institute, Ann & Robert H. Lurie Children’s Hospital of Chicago
+Project Manager, Smith Child Health Research, Outreach, and Advocacy Center, Stanley Manne Children's Research Institute, Ann & Robert H. Lurie Children’s Hospital of Chicago